minishift/minishift-addons/add-ons/ansible-service-broker/README.md

 Note: CentOS ISO is required for Fedora, CentOS, or RHEL hosts due to a [known issue](https://docs.openshift.org/latest/minishift/troubleshooting/troubleshooting-misc.html#authentication-required-to-push-image) between the host's docker client and the default boot2docker iso.

-Start Minishift with the `--service-catalog` flag
+Start Minishift with the `--service-catalog` extra flag.
+See the [OpenShift documentation](https://docs.openshift.org/latest/minishift/using/experimental-features.html#enabling-experimental-oc-flags) for more info on `--extra-cluster-up` flags.

 ```
-$ minishift start --service-catalog
+minishift start --extra-clusterup-flags "--service-catalog"
 ```